ECCC-MSC/open-data/scripts/README.md

 * Create GeoMet tables of layers in Markdown and raw text
  * The script finds all valid IDs (format: $ID$) and then replaces them with the corresponding table
 * For raw text output:
- * Removes inline images references, does not delete actual image file
+ * Inline images references become text links to image files, except for the ECCC logo references which are entirely removed
  * Removes breadcrumbs
  * Removes the landing readme.md with the language toggle as well as the notice of authoritative version
  * Change relative URLs to absolute paths URLs